ansible-collections/ibm_zos_cics/docs/source/modules/local_request_queue.rst

 state
   The intended state for the local request queue, which the module aims to achieve.

-  Specify \ :literal:`absent`\  to remove the local request queue data set entirely, if it already exists.
+  Specify \ :literal:`absent`\  to remove the local request queue data set entirely, if it exists.

   Specify \ :literal:`initial`\  to create the local request queue data set if it does not exist, or empty this existing local request queue of all records.